 - Use repellent.
 If you could become exposed to rodent fleas from outdoor activities such as hiking, camping, or working outdoors, try using a product that contains DEET which can be applied to the skin as well as your clothing.
 You can also try using an insect repellent product that contains permethrin on your clothing as well.

 - Protect your pets.
 Apply flea medicine regularly to help keep fleas off of your pets.
 Do not allow animals that may roam free in possibly infected areas to sleep on your bed.

 Let Us Help Protect Your Family

 The best thing you can do to help keep your family stay safe is early prevention.
-Critter Control of Miami can perform a free inspection to make sure you are not susceptible to any outside rodents getting in to your home that could be infected with plague-carrying fleas.
+Critter Control can perform a free inspection to make sure you are not susceptible to any outside rodents getting in to your home that could be infected with plague-carrying fleas.
 Call us at 305-258-3587 or contact us on the web to perform a thorough walk through of your attic, crawlspace, or basement, eaves, pantry, walls, and all other surrounding areas.
 Once we identify any possible problems, we will seal up any potential entry points to make sure no unwanted critters make their way inside, where not only are they not wanted, but don’t belong.